Minimum Wage Question and Answer

 Does raising the minimum wage cause job loss?

 No. The best economic research, and real world experiences with minimum wage increases, confirms that raising the minimum wage does not cause job loss.
-The decade following the federal minimum wage increase in 1996-1997 ushered in one of the strongest periods of job growth in decades.
-Analyses of states with minimum wages higher than the federal floor between 1998 and 2003 showed that their job growth was actually stronger overall than in states that kept the lower federal level.
 The most sophisticated minimum wage study to date, published in November 2010 by economists at the University of Massachusetts, University of North Carolina, and University of California, compared employment data among every pair of neighboring U.S. counties that straddle a state border and had differing minimum wage levels at any time between 1990 and 2006, and found that minimum wage increases did not cost jobs.
 A companion study published in April 2011 found that these results hold true even during periods of recession and high unemployment.
 For more research on the effect of the minimum wage on employment, click here.
+A widely-cited 2013 study by the Center for Economic and Policy Research reviews the past two decades of research on the impact of minimum wage increases on employment and concludes that “the weight of the evidence points to little or no effect of minimum wage increases on job growth.”

 Does raising the minimum wage hurt teenage workers?